hazelcast/hazelcast-jet-reference-manual/docs/090_Under_the_Hood/020_How_Infinite_Stream_Processing_Works_In_Jet.md

 Now the processor is stuck forever in a state where it's expecting A and has no idea it already got it and emitted that fact.

-Problems similar to this will happen with any state the processor keeps until it has got enough information to emit the results and then forgets it.
-By the time it takes a snapshot, the post-barrier items will have caused it to forget facts about pre-barrier items.
-After a restart it will behave as though it has never observed the pre-barrier items, resulting in behavior equivalent to data loss.
+Problems similar to this may happen with any state the processor keeps until it has got enough information to emit the results and then forgets it.
+By the time it takes a snapshot, the post-barrier items will have caused it to forget facts about some pre-barrier items.
+After a restart it will behave as though it has never observed those pre-barrier items, resulting in behavior equivalent to data loss.

 ### Non-Monotonic Watermark